-Van Hateren applied these operators to uncalibrated HDR movies and images, which were scaled by harmonic mean.
-The results showed that the method does not need gamma correction, removes noise, and accounts for light adaptation.
+Van Hateren applied its TMO and iTMO to uncalibrated HDR movies and images, which were scaled by a harmonic mean.
+The results showed that the method does not need gamma correction, removes noise, and accounts for light adaptation, see Figure 22.
 The main drawbacks of the TMO are the introduction of motion blur in movies, and the limited dynamic range that can handle, 10,000:1, which causes saturation in very dark and bright regions.
 Finally, the author does not provide any study on companding and further quantisation for his TMO/iTMO.

 4.6.
-Two-layer coding algorithm for high dynamic range images based on luminance compensation
+Two-layer Coding Algorithm for High Dynamic Range Images Based on Luminance Compensation